 This year, we avoided using paid ads to collect responses from Belarus, Russia, and Ukraine.
 The responses from Belarus were combined with Eastern Europe, the Balkans, and the Caucasus region.

 The remaining countries were distributed among 6 regions:

 - Africa, the Middle East, and Central Asia

 - Eastern Europe, the Balkans, and the Caucasus

 - Southeast Asia and Oceania, Australia, and New Zealand

 - Central and South America

-First weighting stage: populations of professional developers in 23 regions
+First weighting stage: adjusting for the populations of professional developers in each region

 In the first stage, we assembled the responses collected while targeting different countries, and then we applied our estimations of the populations of professional developers in each country to these data.

 First we took the survey data on professional developers and working students that came from ads posted on various social networks in the 20 regions, along with the data that came from various peer referrals.
 Though we did not collect data for Russia and Ukraine this year, we included these two countries in the report and weighted them by using an approximation from last year's data.
 We reasoned that both countries have a significant number of developers, and removing them from the report could have unforeseen consequences.